OSGeo/OSGeoLive-doc/doc/quickstart/geostyler_quickstart.rst

 @NAME_geostyler@ Quickstart
 ********************************************************************************

-This Quickstart describes some basic steps required to start working with GeoStyler: installing GeoStyler and adding a first UI component to your react application.
+This Quickstart describes the basic steps required to start working with GeoStyler: installing GeoStyler and adding a first UI component to your react application.

 A complete beginner tutorial can be found on `localhost/geostyler <localhost/geostyler>`__.